telescope40/panug2024/README.md

 # PANUG
-Project is used to demonstrate how to use NetDevOps for everyday Network Engineers
+Project is used to demonstrate how to use NetDevOps for everyday Network Engineers.
+This is a demo where BGP Network is design is deployed into a lab environment netlab , validates criteria and performs this in a CI function of a Github runner and offer the use of Codespaces to deploy a lab and troubleshoot any issues.

 [![CI](https://github.com/telescope40/panug2024/actions/workflows/ci.yml/badge.svg)](https://github.com/telescope40/panug2024/actions/workflows/ci.yml)